UniversalRobots/Universal_Robots_ROS_Driver/README.md

 **Note:** This error can also show up, when the ROS driver is not running.

 ### When starting the program on the TP, I get a `C207A0` error.
-**Note** With the current driver version this issue can only happen when the fieldbus is enabled *after* the ROS driver has been started.
+**Note:** With the current driver version this issue can only happen when the fieldbus is enabled *after* the ROS driver has been started.
 Otherwise you will run into #204 when starting the driver with an enabled EtherNet/IP fieldbus